gaultier/blog/lessons_learned_from_a_successful_rust_rewrite.md

 Pure Rust is already very complex, but add to it the whole layer that is mainly there to deal with FFI, and it really becomes a beast.

+Some developers in our team straight declined to work on this codebase, mentioning the real or perceived Rust complexity.
+Now, I think that Rust is still mostly easier to learn than C++, but admittedly not by much, especially in this FFI heavy context.

 ## Conclusion

 I am mostly satisfied with this Rust rewrite, but I was disappointed in some areas, and it overall took much more effort than I anticipated.
 Using Rust with a lot of C interop feels like using a completely different language than using pure Rust.
 There is much friction, many pitfalls, and many issues in C++, that Rust claims to have solved, that are in fact not really solved at all.